cmscaltech/gpuservers/README.md

 The home directory should be used for software and although there is room, please prevent from putting too much data within your home directory.

 **Being deprecated.
 Use /storage below** The `/bigdata/` volume is mounted on all nodes.
 It is a 20TB raid array mounted over nfs.
-Please use the `/bigdata/shared/` directory and contact the admins if in the need for private directory.

 The `/data/` volume is mounted on some nodes, not all on SSD.
 This is the prefered temporary location for data needed for intensive I/O.